-From lift off to landing … It was 50 years ago this week that Apollo 11, on a landmark mission, launched to the moon.
-Four days later, on July 20, 1969, American astronauts Neil Armstrong and Buzz Aldrin landed the lunar module, Eagle, on the moon’s Sea of Tranquility, and became the first humans to step on the surface of the moon.
-Here, Jim Slotek reflects on that historic day.
+Fifty-one years ago today, on July 20, 1969, American astronauts Neil Armstrong and Buzz Aldrin landed their lunar module, Eagle, on the moon’s Sea of Tranquility and became the first humans to step on the surface of the moon.
+Jim Slotek commemorated the achievement on the 50th anniversary of the moon landing and we revisit that story here.

 Everyone old enough to remember it experienced their own moon landing.
 Mine was in Transcona, Man. (now a Winnipeg suburb), in glorious black-and-white on a 26-inch Fairbanks-Morse, bought when I was born, a year after Sputnik.